The Platform (film): Plot

-In the fifth month, Goreng is assigned to level 6.
-His new cellmate, Baharat, attempts unsuccessfully to escape.
+The next month, Goreng is assigned to level 6.
+His new cellmate, Baharat, is a religious man who has been attempting to escape the pit for months.
 Estimating that there are 250 levels, Goreng convinces Baharat to ride the platform down with him and ration the food.
-One of the prisoners below convinces them to send a symbolic message to the Administration by leaving a single dish untouched (a panna cotta).
+They forbid anyone on the first fifty levels to receive any, arguing that they get to eat every day, and fend off those who defy them.
+Fellow prisoner Sr. Brambang advises them that civility is more effective than violence and convinces them to send a symbolic message to the administration by leaving a single panna cotta untouched.

 As they descend further, they hand out portions to the prisoners, attacking those who refuse to cooperate.
-On the way, they encounter Miharu being attacked and try to save her, but she is killed and they are left severely injured.
-Goreng and Baharat continue to descend, eventually reaching level 333 where the platform stops.
-Goreng notices a child - Miharu's daughter - hiding under the bed.
-He gets off the platform with Baharat, only to have the platform continue downward, leaving them behind.
-Despite Baharat's reluctance, they feed the girl the untouched panna cotta.
+They encounter Miharu being attacked and try to save her, but she is killed and they are both left severely injured.
+Goreng and Baharat continue to descend, eventually stopping at level 333, where Goreng notices a child whom he deduces is Miharu's daughter.
+They get off the platform, letting it continue downward, and reluctantly feed the girl the panna cotta.

-Goreng passes out and dreams of Baharat telling him that "the girl is the message."
-The next day, Goreng finds Baharat dead, having bled out from his injuries.
-Goreng takes the child with him when the platform arrives.
-They descend to the bottom of the pit, where he once again hallucinates Trimagasi, who tells him that "the message requires no bearer."
-Goreng gets off the platform and walks away with Trimagasi, both turning to watch as the girl ascends on top of the platform.
+That night, Baharat shakes Goreng awake and tells him, "The girl is the message."
+Goreng awakens, revealing this encounter to have been a dream, and finds that the real Baharat has bled to death.
+Goreng and the girl ride the platform to the very bottom level.
+Goreng once again hallucinates Trimagasi, who encourages him to get off the platform.
+Goreng insists that he has to ride the platform back up to the top, as he is the bearer of the "message," but Trimagasi replies, "The message requires no bearer."
+Goreng gets off the platform and the two walk away, watching as the child ascends.